libretro/docs/docs/guides/install-android.md

 ### Installation via F-Droid (incomplete)

-The F-Droid release of [RetroArch](https://f-droid.org/packages/com.retroarch/) offers the recent stable release can be found in F-Droid for easier automatic updating.
-The APK supports ABIs: arm64-v8a, armeabi-v7a, x86, x86_64.
+The F-Droid release of [RetroArch](https://f-droid.org/packages/com.retroarch/) offers the recent stable universal release (com.retroarch) can be found in F-Droid for easier automatic updating.

 To minimize installation size, the F-Droid release includes only a basic set of assets.
 For a complete setup matching the retroarch.com release it is necessary to visit `Main Menu` → `Online Updater` within the app to download all additional assets, controller profiles, overlays, shaders, and other required data.